adamgreig/sheepdog/docs/quickstart.rst

 the path if you wish to use a custom interpreter).

-The cluster workers must be able to connect to the computer running Sheepdog on a TCP port (default 7676 but may be specified).
+The cluster workers must be able to connect to the computer running Sheepdog on a TCP port (defaults to a random available port but may be specified).

 Your GridEngine must support array jobs (the -t command).